m-gallegos/SchNet4AIM/README.md

     Pair      1    11 (C ,H ) DI =  0.952 +- 0.000 :  0.952 to  0.952 electrons.
     . . . . . . . .
     . . . . . . . .
 We note in passing that the uncertainties are based on the accuracy with which SchNet4AIM reconstructs the total number of electrons of the molecule (either from the atomic charges or the localized and delocalized electron populations).
+Since the proof-of-concept models used have been independently trained, the latter terms are not bound to be exactly additive, which leads to the reported uncertainty in the predictions.

 ## XCAI: Unravelling the dominant contributions to the group DI.